iDigBio/idb-portal/README.md

 - Global lib files don't build on all saves as they change rarely.
 Any changes to a lib file requires a run of the 'gulp libs'  command to update the libs.js file in /public/js.
 See the /public/client/libs.js file for which files are included.

 - The standalone Mapper module requires the  'gulp mapper' command to update the idbmap.js file in the /public/js directory.
 It's source file is /public/client/idbmap.js

+## Stand Alone Map
+- the standalone iDigBio map module can be added to website by adding the files
+/public/css/idbmap.css
+and
+/public/js/idbmap.js

+to a web page.